matter-labs/zksync-lite-docs/docs/faq/security.md

 The ceremony ran from October 2019 until December 2019, with 176 participants from over 30 countries collaborating to compute a secure database of encrypted points, including [Vitalik Buterin](https://twitter.com/VitalikButerin/status/1225856246307311616) and other prominent members of the crypto community.
-Full ceremony transcript with the list of indviduals and organizations who claimed their contribution [is available here](https://www.aztecprotocol.com/ignition/).
+Full ceremony transcript with the list of individuals and organizations who claimed their contribution [is available here](https://www.aztecprotocol.com/ignition/).
 You can use [this script](https://github.com/matter-labs/ignition-verification) to verify the contributions of the listed participants.